Posted on 9/19/2018 in Business and Strategy

 Where to store Prospect and Customer Data

 While lead collection often starts on the website via forms, those leads don’t belong in the website database.
 They’re much more useful in a MAS, where they can be added to lists and nurtured for eventual migration to a CRM once they are appropriately qualified.
-An effective lead flow is the foundation of ROI on your website, so it’s important to get this right.
+Effective lead flow is the foundation of ROI on your website, so it’s important to get this right.

 Many developers will default to storing form data in individual database tables for each form and send an email to an internal company address for further processing.
 Instead, make sure those forms are consolidating the data into your MAS.
 Most marketing automation systems have simple form builders and generate embed code for easy inclusion on the website.
 This is the simplest option for basic lead forms and often comes with perks like progressive profiling.
 More complex forms will likely require custom coding within the WCMS.
 Just be sure there’s an integration pushing the leads into your MAS.